IS YOUR WORK READY FOR SALE?

 DO NOT undersell them from your website.

-DO NOT sell to another nearby gallery without asking permission.
+DO NOT sell to another nearby gallery without asking.

 DO supply your best work and send it ON TIME,